 Housing – Affordable Housing Shortage, Senior Housing Shortage Status: Ongoing

 Position on: Family Leave Mandate – The Chamber Board of Directors made a formal statement OPPOSING this legislation in March 2019.
-The Minnesota House of Representative (H.F.No.5) and Senate (S.F.
+The Minnesota House of Representatives (H.F.No.5) and Senate (S.F.
 No.1060) were seeking to create a state-administered paid family and medical leave insurance program.
 It is proposed to be financed through an employer payroll tax of 0.6% of wages, and included partial wage replacement benefit for 12 weeks paid family and 12 weeks paid medical leave; employees could access both types of leave in a 12 month period, which would be 24 out of 52 weeks per year.

 Position on: Enbridge Line 3 — The Chamber Board of Directors passed a resolution SUPPORTING the Line 3 initiative in March 2019.
 Representatives from Enbridge spoke to our Chamber board in January 2019.
 In February 2019 we invited representatives of Honor The Earth in to share their position on the issue.